UKIkarus/LearnToCloud/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 Welcome to my LearnToCloud journey!
-This repository serves as a comprehensive documentation of my progress through the resources available at [LearnToCloud Guide](https://learntocloud.guide), it is designed for both personal recollection and accountability.
+This repository serves as a comprehensive documentation of my progress through the resources available at [LearnToCloud Guide](https://learntocloud.guide).
+It is designed for both personal recollection and accountability.

 I invite you to explore this repository and join me on this exciting journey to mastering cloud technologies.
 Your feedback and constructive criticism are highly appreciated as I strive to deepen my understanding of the tools and practices essential for cloud computing.

 Feel free to dive in and give it a try yourself!

 ### Built With

 - Git
 - Azure-CLI
 - Visual Studio Code
+- Markdown (Still learning!)

 <!-- GETTING STARTED -->
 ## Getting Started

 To get started with LearnToCloud and the resources made available on their website, I highly recommend reading through their "Getting Started" page, which you can find here - [LearnToCloud Guide](https://learntocloud.guide/).
 All the tools required to go through the labs and challenges are available there.

 <!-- ROADMAP -->
 ## Roadmap